Larry Gaye: Renegade Male Flight Attendant: Plot summary

 At the Federated Airlines Testing Center in hangar 26, Sally competes against Larry Gaye in a race around queue lines.
-They also compete to see you can serve the better cup of coffee as well as singled-handedly carry a tray of drinks while walking across a mechanical balance board.
+They also compete to see who can serve the better cup of coffee as well as singled-handedly carry a tray of drinks while walking across a mechanical balance board.
 Sally later defeats Larry in hurdles over luggage and in a boxing match.
-For the final event, Sally and Larry must offer passengers a choice of dinner between barbeque chicken and pasta primavera.
-But as a costumer service problem, the airplane is out of pasta and a more disgusting, non-edible entrée as an alternative.
+For the final event, Sally and Larry must offer passengers a choice of dinner between barbecue chicken and pasta primavera.
+But as a customer service problem, the airplane is out of pasta and a more disgusting, non-edible entrée as an alternative.
 Larry eventually gives up when he couldn't think of any other possibly disgusting alternative.
 Therefore, Sally is declared the winner of the competition by a score of 61 points to zero.